cristianlepore/Self-Sovereign-Identity/README.md

 ### 1.2 Analysis

 Past tentative to converge to a list of SSI principles demonstrated significant disagreement regarding the properties of SSI.
-Despite being similar to the work in [^cucko], our contribution departs from it by incorporating a broader literature review (x5 the refereces from [^cucko]) and employing a clustering algorithm to achieve consensus on properties and classification., Furthermore, our objective is not to classify SSI principles, rather it is to set the ground for an assessment model of identity solutions.
-To the best of our knowlegde, this is the first time this type of exercise is done in a paper from academia.
+Our contribution departs from previous works[^cucko] as it incorporates a broader literature review (x5 the references of [^cucko]) and a clustering algorithm to achieve consensus on properties and their classification.
+Based on our literature review, this is the first time this type of exercise has been done in a paper from academia.

 Specifically, our study analyzes and classifies 51 properties from 18 works to identify a subset of highly cited principles.Additionally, a questionnaire addresses three key objectives: I) Investigate the identified SSI properties and evaluate their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
 III) Validate the classification and grouping of properties.